There is no species of gamefish more popular with anglers than the largemouth bass, particularly here in North America.

 Largemouth Bass Fishing Tips

 Although you can catch largemouth during just about any season, winter included, they normally tend to come out and play from early Spring to late Summer.
-This is because largemouth bass prefer warmer waters (although not too warm!), and will not be as active during the colder winter months.
+This is because they prefer warmer waters (although not too warm!), and will not be as active during the colder winter months.

 Pre-spawning bass present one of the best opportunities as water temperatures begin to warm and they move into the shallows and increase their feeding.